 Note: The interviewer should use their own judgement in deciding whether to ask this question.
-If the questions is not asked, please enter the score 999.

-9. Do you currently take any pills or medicines?
+9. Do you currently take any medications?
 (Yes/No) If so, which ones?

 Note: List all the medications that the individual is currently taking.
-Commonly used medications that may affect feeding or eating include those that increase appetite (e.g., cyproheptadine, mirtazapine) and those that decrease appetite (e.g., dextroamphetamine, amphetamine, methylphenidate, and lisdexamfetamine).
-Each of these drugs may go by a different brand name that varies by region.
+Commonly used medications that may affect feeding or eating include those that increase appetite (e.g. cyproheptadine, mirtazapine) and those that decrease appetite (e.g., dextroamphetamine, amphetamine, methylphenidate, and lisdexamfetamine).
+Each of these drugs may have a different brand name that varies by region.

-10. Summary of medical and mental health problems (for the interviewer to rate based on judgement): Is there a medical problem or medication that could at least partially explain the difficulty in feeding or eating?
+10. Summary of medical and mental health problems (for the interviewer to rate based on judgement): Is there a medical problem or mental health problem or medication that could at least partially explain the difficulty in feeding or eating?
 (Yes/No) If Yes, please explain below: